Border

 }

-You can specify the border color using border-color
+You can specify the border color with border-color

-with text like "red" or RGB and hex codes.
+, using text such as "red" or through rgb and hex codes.

 .red-box {